-Across the country, pages upon pages of year-old good intentions are being removed from sock drawers and filing cabinets, before being rapidly scanned for something, anything, that can be achieved before midnight tomorrow.
+Across the country, pages upon pages of year-old good intentions are being removed from sock drawers and filing cabinets, before being rapidly scanned for something, anything, that can be achieved before midnight tonight.

 Simon Williams of Bagshot spent an hour looking for his list before telling us, “Shit, this one says write a song.
 A song?!
 Christ, a Limerick is a sort of song, right?

 “Lose half a stone.
 Nope, I’m going to skip that one, short of donating some organs or a freak amputation in the next 12 hours I’ve got no chance with that.

 “Learn a new language?
 I learned to ask for five beers in Dutch on a stag do to Amsterdam in June, so I think that’s definitely a tick.

 “Still, I’m sure it’ll be different with next year’s list, right?”

 Michelle Jameson, 29, defended her decision to leave her resolutions until this afternoon, before pointing at a calendar and insisting it is still technically 2018.

 “Look, I’ve got nearly 14 hours to go, so I’m not a failure.
 I am NOT a failure.

 “This one here says go to the gym more often.
 Well, seeing as I never go to the gym, if I go this afternoon I can tick that one off – technically.
 Shut up, yes I can yes I can yes I can!”

 Realist John Gibson said, “I knew what this year was going to be like, so my list includes ‘earn less in real terms’, ‘put on a bit of weight’, ‘lose some hair’ and ‘let my relationship with my wife disintegrate even further’.